Dakermanji/website/README.md

     SENTRY_PROJECT_ID=your-sentry-project-id
     ```

-5. Initialize the database:
+4. Initialize the database:

     Create the required tables by running the SQL scripts in the `sql/` folder:
     - `messages.sql`

-6. Start the server:
+5. Start the server:

     ```bash
     npm start
     ```

-7. Visit the website:
+6. Visit the website:

     Open your browser and navigate to [http://localhost:3000](http://localhost:3000).

+7. (Optional) Deploy to production:
+    - Set `NODE_ENV=production` in your environment variables.

 Usage
 -----